BuildIt-Poland/daily-routine/README.md

 Other scripts which could be helpful:
 * `e2e:dev` - runs all e2e tests locally
 * `npm run start:build` -  starts a production version of app locally
+* `npm run test:update` - updates all tests' snapshots from scratch
 * `npm run format` - formats whole codebase with prettier

 ## Conventions